Contact Us

 Description

-Baseline assessments suggest the student is ‘working towards’ age related expectations.
+Baseline assessments suggest the student is ‘exceeding’ age related expectations.

 Baseline assessments suggest the student is ‘meeting’ age related expectations, or should be aiming to meet them.

-Baseline assessments suggest the student is ‘exceeding’ age related expectations, or should be aiming to exceed them.
+Baseline assessments suggest the student is ‘working towards’ age related expectations, or should be aiming to exceed them.

-Student flight paths are normally based upon KS2 SATs data.
-In the absence of KS2 data (for example, SATs assessments were cancelled, or the pupil has come from abroad) the student's flightpath will be based on assessments we run with the student when they arrive at St Dunstan's.
+Student flight paths are normally based upon Key Stage 2 SATs data.
+In the absence of Key Stage 2 data (for example, SATs assessments were cancelled, or the pupil has come from abroad) the student's flight path will be based on assessments we run with the student when they arrive at St Dunstan's.
 This will usually be the CAT4 assessment.

 Target Grade